 CHIRON’s guiding design principle for the FZ/DZ 16 series was the customer requirements for precision and quality of finish.
 A new gantry design allows for increased rigidity, which increases the available precision.

 The modular design structure allows for greater levels of bespoke customer configuration.
 The 5-axis swivel rotary table or workpiece changer is equipped with individual automation solutions.
-As standard, the equipment comes complete with the new TouchLine operating system and 24” panel for the direct monitoring of machine condition.
+As standard, the equipment comes complete with the new TouchLine operating system and 24” panel for the direct monitoring of machine conditions.

-The FZ/DZ 16 can accommodate up to 162 tools, while maintaining a compact and space-saving design, making optimum use of workspace.
+The FZ/DZ 16 can accommodate up to 162 tools, while maintaining a compact and space-saving design, making optimum use of the workspace.
 CHIRON’s new additions are capable of machining pieces up to 700mm with a maximum weight of 360kg, while simultaneously producing complex, geometric shapes.